cloudfoundry/cf-acceptance-tests/README.md

 ### Configuration

+Before running the tests, you must make sure you've logged in to your runtime environment and targetted a space using `gcf`.

-Before running the tests, you must set `$CONFIG` to point to a `.json` file which contains the configuration for the tests.
+You must also set `$CONFIG` to point to a `.json` file which contains the configuration for the tests.

 There is not much to configure - for now you just need to set the domain that the deployment is configured to use for the apps.